-Matillion's versioning system creates a copy of all of the jobs in your current project at that point in time.
+Matillion ETL's versioning system creates a copy of all of the jobs in your current project at that point in time.

 Creating a new version

-Note: Version Names can only include the following characters: alphanumerics, underscores, single spaces, parentheses, and hyphens.
+3. Give your new version a Version Name and, optionally, a Description.
+The Version Name can only include the following characters: alphanumerics, underscores, single spaces, parentheses, and hyphens.
 You cannot use a space as the final character in your Version Name.

-Deleting a Version
+Deleting a version

 Using and running a version

-Once versions are set up there are a number of places in Matillion where they can be referenced and used:
+Once versions are set up there are a number of places in Matillion ETL where they can be referenced and used:

-- Using Queues - When launching from an SQS Queue, specify the version name in the JSON message (see here).
+- Using Queues: When launching from an SQS Queue, specify the version name in the JSON message (see here).

-- In the Scheduler - When scheduling jobs (see here), ensure the version is selected.
+- In the Scheduler: When scheduling jobs (see here), ensure the version is selected.

-- By URL - If you wish to "deep-link" or bookmark a project version, the version can be referenced in the URL:
+- By URL: If you wish to "deep-link" or bookmark a project version, the version can be referenced in the URL:

-- https://<server name>/#<Group Name>/<Project Name>/<Version Name>
+https://<server name>/#<Group Name>/<Project Name>/<Version Name>